SHECA-Alvin/CASE/jwt.md

 2. When requesting the SHECA openAPI, partners use their private key to sign the request header and include "Authorization: Bearer <token>" in the request header.

 3. After receiving the request, SHECA obtains the user ID in the JWT and queries the associated public key.
 SHECA uses the public key to verify the JWT signature.
 If verification passes, the request is processed normally.
 If verification fails, the request is rejected.

+**Note: These public and private keys are only used for permission verification between SHECA and its partners, mainly to prevent illegal requests.
+The scope of application of these public and private keys is very limited.**